mayhrina30/Water-Jug-Challenge/README.md

 <h2>Installation: </h2>

-<h1>Instructions for setting up the development environment in Visual Studio.
+<p>Instructions for setting up the development environment in Visual Studio.
-Includes how to install Node.js and npm if necessary.</h1>
+Includes how to install Node.js and npm if necessary.</p>

 🏃🏻<h2>How to run</h2>